Updated: 4 days ago

 Sad thing is, 90% of my time is not spent on recipe development, writing, or food photography.
 It's the behind-the-scenes of dealing with Google constantly changing its algorithm and keeping my website up to date.
 Plus, sharing my recipes on social media to bring awareness.

 My food blog has turned into a real business.
 Google, social media, and website management keep me in business.
-Most people thinks a food blog is just pretty pictures and a recipe.
+Most people think a food blog is just pretty pictures and a recipe.
 It is so much more.

 How is your relationship with food affected by you being a writer, or vice versa?